hanzhi713/image-collage-maker/README.md

 > See https://en.wikipedia.org/wiki/Dither for a detailed explanation of dithering

 Dithering can be used to reduce color banding when there exists a color gradient.
 To enable dithering, add `--dither` flag.
 My implementation uses [Floyd–Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
+Note that this option is incompatible with `--transparent` and `--salient`.

 ```bash
 python make_img.py --path img/zhou --dest_img examples/dest2.jpg --size 10 --unfair --max_width 200 --freq_mul 0.0 --dither --out examples/dither.png